jiqunl/me/index.md

 If you are interested, please email me at (jiqunliu@ou.edu) with your CV and a brief description of your previous research experiences & current research interests.
 #### Recent News:
+- **Journal paper** "Deconstructing search tasks in interactive information retrieval: A systematic review of task dimensions and predictors" accepted by [Information Processing and Management](https://www.journals.elsevier.com/information-processing-and-management)
 - **Full paper** "Interest development, knowledge learning, and interactive IR: Toward a state-based approach to search as learning" accepted by [CHIIR2021](https://acm-chiir.github.io/chiir2021/)
 - I serve as a workshop co-Chair for [iConference 2021](https://ischools.org/iConference-2021-Preview).
 - I serve as a co-Chair for [ASIS&T AM 2020 SIG USE Symposium](https://www.asist.org/sig/siguse/sig-use-annual-symposium/).